 Each cohort will be composed of a select group of faculty and staff who are interested in developing their leadership potential; learning more about how the university functions and institutional policies; and, collaborating as a team to complete a special project (see below).
 Weekly sessions through the spring term will focus on principles of leadership as well as leadership practices as outlined here (link to be added).
 Weekly sessions will be three hours long, and fellows can expect to spend approximately two additional hours per week reading, in meetings, or completing other preparatory activities.
 Supervisors of cohort members agreed to make accommodations in schedules to permit fellows to meet these time requirements.
 Academic fellows will receive one course reassignment; staff fellows will receive a similar time release.

 Each cohort of fellows will be charged with developing a special project relating to the program theme.
 Fellows will identify a specific and current institutional issue relating to the theme; explore that issue through the review of existing data, acquisition of new data, and review of model programs; and develop a proposal for addressing and alleviating that issue at Marshall University.
 Near the end of the spring semester, the fellows will present proposed solutions to the president and senior leadership team.
-The theme for the 2021 cohort will be announced prior to the application deadline.
-Check back here for updates.
+The theme for the 2022 cohort is Community and Campus: Living and Learning Together.